marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 - Fragment Library (.sdf)
 - Protein (.pdb)

-# Data and Methods
+# Fragment Library (.sdf)
-The data was downloaded from ZINC-22 at https://cartblanche.docking.org/tranches/3d
+The data for the fragment library was downloaded from ZINC-22 at https://cartblanche.docking.org/tranches/3d

 - Fragments subset was selected.
 - H08 to H11 columns were selected with all layers (top-left option).